Learning Initiative on Women’s Empowerment, Access to Finance, and Sustainable Fisheries

 What do we hope to learn?

-The Learning Initiative is designed to investigate two hypotheses:
+The Learning Initiative is designed to investigate two hypotheses

 - Empowering women through access to finance and other capacity building interventions results in stronger fisheries management outcomes than programs lacking these elements.